sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 The type of abstract interpretation shown above corresponds to *global sparsity detection*, computing index sets

-$$ \left\{j \;\Bigg|\; \dfdx{i}{j} \neq 0,\, x \in \sR^{n} \right\} $$
+$$ \left\{j \;\Bigg|\; \dfdx{i}{j} \neq 0 \, \text{for some} \, \mathbf{x} \in \sR^{n} \right\} $$

-over the entire input domain.
+that are valid over the entire input domain.
 Another type of abstract interpretation can be implemented, in which the original *primal computation* is propagated alongside index sets, computing

 $$ \left\{j \;\Bigg|\; \dfdx{i}{j} \neq 0 \right\} $$

-for a given input $\mathbf{x}$.
+for a specific input $\mathbf{x}$.
 These *local sparsity patterns* are strict subsets of global sparsity patterns, and can therefore result in fewer colors.
 However, they need to be recomputed when changing the input.

 ## Coloring

-Once we have detected a sparsity pattern, our next goal is to figure out how to group the columns (or rows) of the Jacobian.
+Once we have detected a sparsity pattern, our next goal is to decide **how to group the columns (or rows)** of the Jacobian.
-The columns (or rows) in each group will be evaluated simultaneously with a single JVP (or VJP), where the vector is a linear combination of basis vectors called a **seed**.
+The columns (or rows) in each group will be evaluated simultaneously using a single JVP (or VJP), with a linear combination of basis vectors called a **seed**.
-If they are mutually orthogonal, then this gives all the necessary information to retrieve every nonzero coefficient of the matrix.
+If the members of the group are structurally orthogonal, then this gives all the necessary information to retrieve every nonzero coefficient of the matrix.

 ### Graph formulation

-Luckily, this can be reformulated as a graph coloring problem, which is very well studied.
+Luckily, this grouping problem can be reformulated as graph coloring, which is very well studied.
 Let us build a graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ with vertex set $\mathcal{V}$ and edge set $\mathcal{E}$,
 such that each column is a vertex of the graph, and two vertices are connected if and only if their respective columns share a non-zero index.
-Put differently, an edge between vertices $j_1$ and $j_2$ means that columns $j_1$ and $j_2$ are not orthogonal.
+Put differently, an edge between vertices $j_1$ and $j_2$ means that columns $j_1$ and $j_2$ are not structurally orthogonal.
-There are more efficient graph representations <d-cite key="gebremedhinWhatColorYour2005"></d-cite> but here we pick the simplest one.
+Note that there are more efficient graph representations, summed up in <d-cite key="gebremedhinWhatColorYour2005"></d-cite>.

 We want to assign to each vertex $j$ a color $c(j)$, such that any two adjacent vertices $(j_1, j_2) \in \mathcal{E}$ have different colors $c(j_1) \neq c(j_2)$.
-This constraint ensures that columns in the same color group are indeed orthogonal.
+This constraint ensures that columns in the same color group are indeed structurally orthogonal.
 If we can find a coloring which uses the smallest possible number of distinct colors, it will minimize the number of groups, and thus the computational cost of the AD step.

-Figure 17 shows an optimal coloring using two colors, whereas Figure 18 uses a suboptimal third color, requiring an extra JVP to materialize the Jacobian and therefore increasing the computational cost of ASD.
+Figure 17 shows an optimal coloring using two colors, whereas Figure 18 uses a suboptimal third color, requiring an extra JVP to compute the Jacobian and therefore increasing the computational cost of ASD.
-Figure 19 shows an infeasible graph coloring: Nodes 2 and 4 on the graph are adjacent, but share a color.
+Figure 19 shows an infeasible coloring: vertices 2 and 4 on the graph are adjacent, but share a color.
 This results in overlapping columns.

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/colored_graph.svg" class="img-fluid" %}
 <div class="caption">